mdmahedihassanshuvo/mdmahedihassanshuvo/README.md

 <h2 align="left">🙎‍♂️About Me:</h2>
-As a web developer, my goal is to create engaging and intuitive web applications that enhance user experience and drive business success.
+As a web developer, my goal is to create engaging and intuitive web applications that enhance user experience.
 I’m eager to expand my skills and explore new technologies to bring innovative ideas to life.
 My focus is on clean code, attention to detail, and passion for problem-solving.

 - 🔭 I’m currently working on [Doctor Portal](https://github.com/mdmahedihassanshuvo/Doctor-portal)